satishnbk/Liferay-1/installation/README.md

-# Liferay
+# Installation
-This repository includes all liferay projects.
+This repository refers on how to install liferay